xiix0/scam/README.md

-You are deeply attached to your friends and acquaintances.
+You prefer the company of the opposite sex, but are well liked by your own.